mkam/jmeter-helper/scripts/README.md

 ## Helper Scripts

 ### Compare Aggregate Results
-Takes two CSV files generated from the Aggregate Report plugin and compares the averages of each results.
+Takes two CSV files generated from the Aggregate Report plugin (see Makefile `aggregate-report` option) and compares the averages of each request.

 #### Examples:
 Outputs to `comparison_results.txt` by default.
 Optional third parameter specifies the name of the output file.